tensionhead/pyBOAT/doc/guide.md

 ## User Guide ##
 ----------------

-Almost every input field and checkbox has a tool tip attached for quick reference.
+Almost every input field and checkbox has a status tip displayed in the lower left corner of the application windows.

 ### Data import ###